RFA Wave Commander

 20 November 1944 further repairs undertaken which were completed on 26 November 1944

-26 November 1944 sailed Liverpool in convoy UC46B to New York arriving 7 December 1944.
+26 November 1944 sailed Liverpool in escorted convoy UC46B to New York arriving 7 December 1944.
 Convoy Commodore (Commander A M Cohan USNR) on board

-9 December 1944 sailed New York in convoy CU50 to Swansea arriving 20 December 1944 along with RFA WAVE MONARCH
+9 December 1944 sailed New York in escorted convoy CU50 to Swansea arriving 20 December 1944 along with RFA WAVE MONARCH

 21 December 1944 sailed Swansea independently to Barry arriving the next day